CenturyLinkCloud/PublicKB/Cloud Application Manager/Administering Your Organization/resource-tags.md

 Cloud Application Manager supports tagging in the Enterprise Edition for AWS, Google Cloud, OpenStack, CloudStack, and vSphere.

-In the admin console, you can add tags under Providers > Tags.
+In the admin console, you can add tags under Tags section.

 **In this article:**
 * Preset or Custom Tags